NM Neural Decoding Demo

 Key Insight

-Decoded trajectories from the notebooks.
+Held-out test-set decoding (representative seed).
 Blue = actual, Red = predicted.

 MLP Decode